karam94/git-football-transfers/README.md

 # git-football-transfers

-This repository contains a number of activities to help learn a handful of Git concepts, by taking control of an imaginary football transfer window!
+This repository contains a number of activities to help you learn a handful of Git concepts, through taking control of an imaginary football transfer window!

-Part of a **pragmatic** crash course I am building to help software developers learn Git.
-The reason why I focus on pragmatism is because I believe it's less important for developers to become so-called Git experts as most courses aim to cover and instead focus on a leaner approach to get developers comfortable with Git, focusing on the areas which will be more prominent throughout their day to day roles.
+This is a **pragmatic** crash course.
+Rather than focusing on teaching as many Git commands as possible, it focuses on a leaner approach that covers most commands used prominently day in, day out.

 The tasks will revolve around playing God, in today's hectic football transfer market.

-## Proposed Topics
+## Current Topics

 - Visualising a repository.
 - Branches, pulling & checking out code.